Konstantinos2106/HelloMac/README.md

 * HelloMac is constantly being updated and evolved, so it may contain bugs.
 Please check for new versions, as there is currently no automatic update feature.
 * If an "Unidentified Developer" message appears on first launch, follow the guide [here](Unrecognized_Creator.pdf).

+### 📜 License
+This project is available under the [MIT License](LICENSE) - see the LICENSE file for details.<br>
+HelloMac is an open-source project and is not affiliated with, endorsed by, or sponsored by Apple Inc. or any other entity. iPhone, Mac, macOS, and FaceTime are trademarks of Apple Inc.

 ---

 ## Σχετικά με το HelloMac